 6. How can I track my cargo?

 Having access to a facility that enables you to track your cargo is invaluable.
 It allows any delays to be communicated to your business and then to any relevant customers or contacts as soon as possible.
-Most innovative online tracking systems will allow you to check on the status of your consignment at any time and can also provide automated updates to your inbox.
+Most innovative online tracking systems will allow you to check on the status of your consignment at any time and can also provide automated updates in your inbox.

 7. How quickly can I get a quote?

 Timing to provide rates will vary depending on many different factors including; origin and/or destination and relevant time zones to request rates, spot rate requirements vs standard shipments using tariffs, goods ready date, departure date, carrier service and requirements, the volume of shipment and others.
-Asking how a freight forwarder will help you to manage this process is advisable.

 8. Working to shipping deadlines?

 If you have urgent cargo, let your freight forwarder know immediately so they can plan for it.
 Keep in mind that getting your cargo onto the first-available sailing/flight date and vessel/aircraft may sometimes mean higher prices.
 Pinnacle staff will ask you about this when discussing your shipment.

 9. Can the freight forwarder scale up with your business growth?

 It is sensible to suggest that the majority of companies have growth plans as a part of their business strategy.
-When you’re planning which freight forwarder to partner with, the ability for them to support your planned scalability could be critical.
+When you’re planning which freight forwarder to partner with, the ability for them to support your planned scalability could be key.
 If this is essential for your business, ensure that you make this element a crucial part of your selection process.

 To help discover which UK freight forwarder may have the ability to scale up with you, ask for some credible customer examples that demonstrate how they have already done this for other relevant customers.